apache/arrow/docs/source/python/compute.rst

 ------------------

 PyArrow UDFs accept input types of both scalar and array.
-Also it can have vivid combinations of these types.
-It is important that the UDF author must make sure, the UDF is defined such that it can handle such combinations well.
+Also it can have any combination of these types.
+It is important that the UDF author ensures the UDF can handle such combinations correctly.
+Also the ability to use UDFs with existing data processing libraries is very useful.

-For instance, when the passed values to a function are all scalars, internally each scalar is passed as an array of size 1.

-To elaborate on this, let's consider a scenario where we have a function which computes a scalar `y` value based on scalar inputs `m`, `x` and `c` using python arithmetic operations.
+Let's consider a scenario where we have a function which computes a scalar `y` value based on scalar/array inputs `m`, `x` and `c` using Numpy arithmetic operations.

 .. code-block:: python

+   >>> import pyarrow as pa
-   >>> import pyarrow.compute as pc
+   >>> import numpy as np
-   >>> function_name = "affine_with_python"
+   >>> function_name = "affine_with_numpy"
    >>> function_docs = {
-   ...        "summary": "Calculate y = mx + c with Python", ...        "description":
+   ...        "summary": "Calculate y = mx + c with Numpy", ...        "description":
    ...
 "Compute the affine function y = mx + c.\n"
    ...
 "This function takes three inputs, m, x and c, in order."